MoronNick/DMF-Field-Day/Lab1/Lab1.md

 ## 2nd Policy Part 1

-Goal: Add a second policy for one tool (Wireshark) to monitor TCP traffic in addition to the ICMP.
+Goal: Add a second policy for one tool **(Wireshark)** to monitor TCP traffic in addition to the ICMP.

-This policy is going to limit the TCP traffic collected to only include communications between 2 hosts.
-Setting source and/or destination traffic rules can greatly reduce the traffic arriving at your tools and can save resources and scale on those monitoring tools.
+This policy is going to capture all TCP traffic collected.

 1. Click on the **+ Create Policy** button
 2. Create Policy